wp-plugins/debug-queries/readme.txt

 Please visit [the official website](http://bueltge.de/wordpress-performance-analysieren-plugin/558/ "Debug Queries") and let him know your care or see the [wishlist](http://bueltge.de/wunschliste/ "Wishlist") of the author.

 == Changelog ==
+= v1.0.01 (03/23/2011) =
+* fixes for changed functions of WP 3.1
+* changes on markup for better use on frontend
+* small changes for WP Codex

 = v1.0.0 (12/01/2010) =
 * Feature: add constant for disable mySQL Session Cache; The plugin has since version 1.0.0 a constant to disable the mySQL Session cache.
 On defoult is the value on true and the cache is off for an better analyse!
 For change this, set the constant `QUERY_CACHE_TYPE_OFF` to `FALSE`.